Consensys/doc.rollups/docs/Reference/Configuration-File.md

 !!! note

-    API accounts are special accounts that can read the state of all Rollup Accounts.
-Credentials & Permissions for these accounts are specified in a credentials.toml file.
+    API accounts are special accounts that can read the state of all Rollups accounts.
+Credentials and permissions for these accounts are specified in a `credentials.toml` file.

 #### `clock_leniency`

-Amount time desynchronization tolerated between the users and server for JWT token validation.
+Amount of time desynchronization tolerated between the users and server for JWT token validation.

 ### `http_client`